 When my late wife Geok Lee and I went to the USA to be sealed in the Salt Lake Temple on 22 Dec 1983 a year after our civil marriage in Malaysia on the same day in the year 1982.
 So we had the opportunity to meet again the following people in our first trip to the US :

 Pres and Sis Jones in Leeds, Utah north of St George who was my Singapore Mission President and his wife.
-The photo brings back vivid memories of the experience being in Southern Utah's dessert for the first time described as "An exhilarating experience as if we were walking in a water color painting that had so many unique colors that we were not used to and brought a rush of tingling sensations to our body!"
+The photo brings back vivid memories of the experience of being in Southern Utah's desert for the first time described as "An exhilarating experience as if we were walking in a watercolor painting that had so many unique colors that we were not used to and brought a rush of tingling sensations to our body!"

 Rex Nielsen in Provo Utah was the only American Elder in Singapore serving in the mission with the locals who replaced Gary Lecheminant who had gone home.